Sami353/Task-Manager-Application---Tech-LeadHers/README.md

 Here are a few screenshots of the app in action:

 ![Tasks](taskmanager/assets/Tasks.jpeg)
-*Home screen of the app.*
+*Tasks screen of the app.*

 ![Add Task](taskmanager/assets/Add\ Task.jpeg)
-*Login screen with a simple user interface.*
+*Add Task screen with a simple user interface.*

 ![Map](taskmanager/assets/Map.jpeg)
-*Dashboard showing key data points.*
+*Map showing location and distance between two points.*